 Camping is only permitted at the designated campsites south and east of the boat ramps.
 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your campsite.

-See Charon Point Regional Park map for camping area locations.
+See Charon Point Conservation Park map for camping area locations.

 Dangerous marine stingers may be present all year.
 Visit www.marinestingers.com.au for the latest safety advice.

 Enjoy cool coastal breezes and ocean views as you picnic at Charon Point.